UNMETERED/API/README.md

 UNMETERED.Report - A Tool to Check Address for Available Solutions
 ##
-# Call : checkAddress - Check Address and/or Generate Report
+# checkAddress - Check Address and/or Generate Report